IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/create-a-frontend-plugin.md

 For more information on all the classes and APIs,
 [see the API reference documentation](/indigo/api-reference/indigo-api-reference).

-All the code snippets in this guide can also be found in the IndiGO example application.
+All the code snippets in this guide can also be found in the TomTom IndiGO example application.

 ### Creating the frontend class